toddcf/omnifood-delivery/README.md

 - Try making the Cities fadeIn one after another by a split second each.
 (Will have to give each one its own class.)
 - In media query 767px and lower, polish the centering of all the links and social media navs.
 - Firefox and iPhone: "Show Me More" button's bottom border does not always display.
 May have to add bottom padding.
+- See if the map can be re-added.
+(HTTPS should no longer be an issue.)